ikrima/gamedevguide/contents/guides/ue4guide/build-guide/Utilities/KL Automation Scripts.md

 3 main targets to build.

-1\. tools (usually not necessary)
+1. tools (usually not necessary)

-2\. engine aka plain UE4Editor (this is actually what\'s used for cooking & building Game/Server/Client, not BBREditor.
+2. engine aka plain UE4Editor (this is actually what's used for cooking & building Game/Server/Client, not BBREditor.
 This is only needed to build if you make code changes in the base engine)

-3\. bbr (bebylon specific targets: BBR (standalone game), BBREditor (editor), BBRServer (server), BBRClient(client))
+3. bbr (bebylon specific targets: BBR (standalone game), BBREditor (editor), BBRServer (server), BBRClient(client))